medmatix/XPStarbase/images/Readme.md

 ### Overview

 As I build to models for the object to install in the scenery, I take still pngs to get an idea how it will look.
 I include some of these here but Note! these are unlikely the final models.See the /XPStarbase/Blender directory for models I uploaded.
 These too are not necessarily final versions.
-This is a work in progress and I do go to others for a break (such as my British Commonwealth Air Training Plan (BCATP) Aerodromes).
+This is a work in progress and I do go to others for a break (such as my British Commonwealth Air Training Plan (BCATP) Aerodromes), If interested see: [BCATP Picton Aerodrome and Base](https://github.com/medmatix/BCATP-Picton_Aerodrome).

 ### Collection